dafny-lang/dafny/docs/DafnyRef/Expressions.md

 Each argument to `unchanged` can be a reference, a set of references, or a sequence of references, each optionally followed by a back-tick and field name.
-This form expresses that the field `f`, not necessarily all fields, has the same value in the old and current state.
+This form with a frame field expresses that just the field `f`, not necessarily all fields, has the same value in the old and current state.
 If there is such a frame field, all the references must have the same type,